flare-foundation/docs/docs/tech/ftso.md

 2. **Delegate**

-    Choose the **percentage of the total wrapped tokens** you want to delegate to each data provider (up to two).
+    Choose the **percentage of the total wrapped tokens** you want to delegate to 1 - 2 data providers.
-    Should the wrapped token balance change later, the delegated amounts are automatically adjusted.
+    If the wrapped-token balance changes later, the delegated amounts are automatically adjusted.

-    Delegation is performed through the `WNat` contract too, using the `delegate` method:
+    Delegation is done through the `WNat` contract too, using the `delegate` method:

     ```solidity
     function delegate(address _to, uint256 _bips) external;